ignite/cli/docs/1 Introduction/3 Quickstart.md

 # Quickstart

-Use these three commands to build, start, and define your first blockchain.
+Use these three commands to build, start, and add features to your first blockchain.

 ## Create a blockchain